antonioyv502/Decoders-and-Multiplexers/README.md

 # Decoders and Multiplexers Lab
-This project demonstrates the design and implementation of combinational logic circuits using decoders and multiplexers.
+This lab demonstrates the design and implementation of combinational logic circuits using decoders and multiplexers.

 ## 🔧 Tools Used
 - KiCad for circuit design